velvia/links/data_eng.md

 * [Timely Dataflow](https://github.com/TimelyDataflow/timely-dataflow) - distributed data-parallel compute engine in Rust, based on the NAIAD paper
 * [Portals](https://people.kth.se/~jspenger/pdfs/spenger2022portals.pdf) - Dataflow Streaming for Stateful Serverless, using some actor concepts

+* [Doris](https://doris.apache.org) - a Clickhouse competitor for fast, MPP/SIMD columnar OLAP aggregations, but based on open data storage projects like Hudi and Iceberg
 * [Improving the Presto Planner](https://prestodb.io/blog/2019/12/23/improve-presto-planner) - aggregation pushdowns in Presto, enabling better usage of DB sources that can handle aggregation

 ## Graph Processing and storage